globalcitizen/2019-wuhan-coronavirus-data/README.md

 ./build world
 ```

-You now have a `data-sources/bno/sample.svg` file which contains the visualized form of the CSV (`data-sources/bno/data/sample.csv`) output showing the world.
+You now have timestamped CSV and SVG files in `data-sources/bno/data`.

 ## Sources used